bluehat/lifemaker/README.md

 lifemaker.org is made using Jekyll.

 Here is a tutorial about getting started with [local development on Jekyll](https://help.github.com/en/enterprise/2.14/user/articles/setting-up-your-github-pages-site-locally-with-jekyll).
+If you're having issues installing `commonmarker` see [this issue](https://github.com/github/pages-gem/issues/133#issuecomment-411918159).